-Feudalism in England began as a prevalent social hierarchical mode with the Norman invasion and the in-statement of Norman-French nobility.
+Feudalism in England began as a prevalent social hierarchical model with the Norman invasion and the in-statement of Norman-French nobility.

-The King granted lands to noble who paid homage and promised loyalty.
+The king granted lands to noble who paid homage and promised loyalty.
 These nobles further gave land to landowners who, in turn, gave the land to the peasants.

 Castles began to be constructed in England during the 1050s.
-When the Norman conquerors invaded England, there was a need for kings to guard their territories.
+When the Norman conquerors invaded England in 1066, there was a need for kings to guard their territories.

 Royal castles were usually built near major towns.
-Among the notable castles built in medieval England are the Tower of London, Warwick Castle, Dover Castle, Alnwick Castle, Hedinghan Castle, Orford Castle and Berkley Castle.
+Among the notable castles built in medieval England are the Tower of London, Warwick Castle, Dover Castle, Alnwick Castle, Hedingham Castle, Orford Castle, and Berkley Castle.

-Knights were selected by the lords, trained under their supervision and eventually fought alongside the lords.
-By 12th century, tournaments were being held for competitions between knights.
+Knights were selected by the lords, trained under their supervision, and eventually fought alongside the lords.
+By the 12th century, tournaments were being held for competitions between knights.
 In such tournaments, jousting contests were popular.